AdobeDocs/analytics-platform.en/help/data-mirror/datawarehouse.md

 ## [!DNL Snowflake]

-You must enable **change tracking** in your [!DNL Snowflake] tables to use change data capture in your source connections.
+Enable **change tracking** in your [!DNL Snowflake] tables to use change data capture in your source connections.

 In [!DNL Snowflake], enable change tracking by using the `ALTER TABLE` and setting `CHANGE_TRACKING` to `TRUE`.